Wabaseemoong Independent Nations: Governance

 The First Nation have an Act Electoral System of government, consisting of a Chief and four Councillors forming their council.
 Chief Waylon Scott, and Councillors began serving their two-year term on April 15, 2019.
 The Councillors are Glen Kent, Rocky Bunting, and Roanna Jourdain.

 The First Nation is a member of the Bimose Tribal Council, a regional Chiefs Council, which in turn is a member of the Grand Council of Treaty 3, a Tribal Political Organization serving many of the First Nations in northwest Ontario and southeast Manitoba.

 Reserve

-The First Nation where forced to live on 4 reservations:
+The First Nation were forced to live on 4 reservations: